 The rise of smartphones and the tech-savvy consumer means we’re increasingly seeing a world where people are more connected than ever before.

-Globally, 51.4% of people using the internet are doing so via mobile according to the web statistics site StatCounter and in a growing and competitive retail market, brands are now feeling the pressure not only to turn a higher profit each year, but also expand and increase brand awareness.
+Globally, 51.4% of people using the internet are doing so via mobile, according to StatCounter, and in a growing and competitive retail market, brands are now feeling the pressure to not only turn a higher profit each year, but also to expand and increase brand awareness.

 With more consumers engaged in the digital landscape and new technologies making their lives easier, retailers are seeing a shift in power back to the customer as they now have more variety in the products they choose to purchase.